The Everyday Lore Project

 Also I was dared.
 Again.
 I share the idea for this project with the wondrous Jenifer Toksvig, playwright, theatre maker, social observer, activist and friend since drama school.
 Sitting at her kitchen table in the mid naughties, both of us fresh from reading The Stones Are Hatching by Geraldine McCaughrean, we tossed around the notion of living our lives by the rules of folklore.
 Then a decade and a bit later, sitting in front of a mummer’s play on the South Bank on Twelfth Night, we tossed around the idea some more.

-By signing up to my blog you can follow my progress daily, weekly or however you want to, or you can catch yourself up on Twitter @lilithepunk and through the hashtag #EverydayLore.
+By signing up to my blog you can follow my progress daily, weekly or however you want to, or you can catch yourself up on Twitter @lilithepunk and through the hashtags #EverydayLore and #FolkloreFOMO.

-If you want to find out more about folklore, tradition and the sort of things that have inspired me, I’m compiling a Useful Onions page with information about the people who have gone before me, and those who are a big influence on what I’m doing now.
-And you can add your own suggestions in the comments.
+If you want to find out more about folklore, tradition and the sort of things that have inspired me, I’m compiling a Useful Onions page with information about the people who have gone before me, and those who are a big influence on what I’m doing now – you can add your own suggestions in the comments.
+And a general thank you page for everyone who has helped/is helping me through the year.

 Welcome to The Everyday Lore Project.